CDRT/docs/dash/dash_top.md

 3. AMPS with CAS (Central Administration Site): Here, the IT infrastructure will have CAS and one or more primary sites, along with optional secondary sites.

-The DASH Plug-in help file provides detailed information on support for role-based authorization in DASH Plug-in.
+**NOTE:** The DASH Plug-in help file provides detailed information on support for role-based authorization in DASH Plug-in.
 The default location for the help file and other supporting material is located at _C:\Program Files (x86)\AMD Management Plugin for SCCM\doc_

 ## Installing/Upgrading AMPS